 The physical mechanisms linking the occurrences of Texas EHWs and the PZSSTG are found to be associated with two distinct wave trains.
-One is triggered by La Niña conditions and originates from the central tropical Pacific that propagates northeastward, leading to an anomalous anticyclone over the Texas area.
-The other originates from the western tropical Pacific and propagates northeastward across the North Pacific, which also contributes to the Texas high pressure anomaly.
-Although the La Niña related wave trains dominate the Texas climate, the WP originated wave trains add significantly to the relationships between PZSSTG and the Texas climate.
-The increased PZSSTG favors the intensification of WP convection and the maintenance of stronger Pacific cooling, both of which contribute to the anticyclone anomalies over Texas area.
+One is triggered by La Niña conditions and originates from the central tropical Pacific.
+This wave train propagates northeastward, leading to an anomalous anticyclone over the Texas area.
+The other originates from the western tropical Pacific and propagates northeastward across the North Pacific, which also contributes to the Texas high-pressure anomaly.
+Although the La Niña-related wave trains dominate the Texas climate, the WP-originated wave trains add significantly to the relationships between PZSSTG and the Texas climate.
+The increased PZSSTG favors the intensification of WP convection and the maintenance of stronger Pacific cooling, both of which contribute to the anticyclone anomalies over the Texas area.
 Under the control of a persistent anticyclone, sinking air and clear skies prevail, which suppress the local convection and reduce precipitation.
-Through precipitation - soil moisture - temperature feedback, higher surface temperatures and the increased occurrences of EHWs are expected.
+Through precipitation-soil moisture-temperature feedback, higher surface temperatures and the increased occurrences of EHWs are expected.

-Our study points at the importance of the anomalous WP SSTAs and convection to the 446 Texas spring and summer precipitation as well as the summer heat wave events.
-Previous 447 studies (e.g., Kosaka and Xie 2013; McGregor et al. 2014) have found an enhanced PZSSTG 448 as a result of greenhouse warming based on the coupled ocean-atmosphere model simulations, 449 which would point to possible future increases in Texas heat wave occurrences and 450 451 exacerbated drought in the region through atmosphere teleconnection.
-It should be cautioned that our study does not explicitly address the role of anthropogenic forcing in recent Texas 452 453 droughts/heats.
-Rupp et al. (2015) indicated that no simulated increase in the frequency of 454 large precipitation or soil moisture deficits was detected from preindustrial to year 2011 conditions.
-The dynamic mechanism proposed here could also apply to shorter time scales, 455 such as the intraseasonal time scales, when the western tropical Pacific convection due to the 456 457 Madden-Julian Oscillation (e.g., Barlow and Salstein 2006; Zhou et al. 2012) can trigger similar wave trains and lead to Texas heat waves.
-458 at the Lamont - Doherty Earth Observatory for fruitful discussions.
-KD is supported by the 461 China Scholarship Council while visiting Columbia University's Lamont-Doherty Earth 462 Observatory.
-MT is supported by the National Science Foundation (EaSM2 grant AGS 463 12-43204) and the National Oceanic and Atmospheric Administration (grants 464 NA10OAR4310137 and NA14OAR4310223).
-The study is also supported by the National 465 Natural Science Foundation of China (grants 41690123 and 41690120), the Jiangsu 466 Collaborative Innovation Center for Climate Change, and the Zhuhai Joint Innovative Center 467 for Climate, Environment and Ecosystem.
-468
+Our study points to the importance of the anomalous WP SSTAs and convection to the Texas spring and summer precipitation as well as the summer heat wave events.
+Previous studies (e.g., Kosaka and Xie 2013; McGregor et al. 2014) have found an enhanced PZSSTG as a result of greenhouse warming based on the coupled ocean-atmosphere model simulations, which would point to possible future increases in Texas heat wave occurrences and exacerbated drought in the region through atmosphere teleconnection.
+It should be cautioned that our study does not explicitly address the role of anthropogenic forcing in recent Texas droughts/heat.
+Rupp et al. (2015) indicated that no simulated increase in the frequency of large precipitation or soil moisture deficits was detected from preindustrial to year-2011 conditions.
+The dynamic mechanism proposed here could also apply to shorter time scales, such as the intraseasonal time scales, when the western tropical Pacific convection due to the Madden-Julian oscillation (e.g., Barlow and Salstein 2006; Zhou et al. 2012) can trigger similar wave trains and lead to Texas heat waves.

+Acknowledgments.
+The authors thank Drs.
+Donna Lee, Deepti Singh, and Lei Wang at the Lamont-Doherty Earth Observatory for fruitful discussions.
+K. D. is supported by the China Scholarship Council while visiting Columbia University's Lamont-Doherty Earth Observatory.
+M. T. is supported by the National Science Foundation (EaSM2 Grant AGS 12-43204) and the National Oceanic and Atmospheric Administration (Grants NA10OAR4310137 and NA14OAR4310223).
+The study is also supported by the National Natural Science Foundation of China (Grants 41690123 and 41690120), the Jiangsu Collaborative Innovation Center for Climate Change, and the Zhuhai Joint Innovative Center for Climate, Environment, and Ecosystem.